Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

 * [ ] as well as the **receipt** from the service (e.g. Venmo) that you used to transfer them the funds.

 {% hint style="info" %}
-**All** funds for your initiative **must** be held in your budget with Open Collective Foundation.
+**All** funds for your Collective **must** be held in your budget with Open Collective Foundation.
 Read about the [limitations of our fiscal hosting service](../../policies/#restrictions-and-limitations), as well as our [Outside Accounts Policy](../../policies/outside-accounts-policy.md).
 If you would like to make direct cash payments out to recipients, please review our [Cash Assistance Policy](../../policies/cash-assistance-policy.md).
 {% endhint %}